ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

-To empirically test the above hypotheses, we conduct three sets of controller experiments for each set-point.
-The objective is to control the biomass concentration from an initial value of $3.0\frac{\text{kg}}{\text{m}^3}$ to the target set-point using a PI controller with the same settings as before.
+To empirically test our hypotheses, we conducted three sets of controller experiments for each set-point, aiming to control the biomass concentration from an initial value of $3.0\frac{\text{kg}}{\text{m}^3}$ to the desired set-point using the previously defined PI controller.
 Each of the experiments involve 10 simulation runs.
 The controller performance for the three sets of experiments is depicted in Figure \ref{fig:bioreactor_control_performance}.
-Figure \ref{fig:bioreactor_control_performance_global} depicts the controller performance for the nominal optimum set-point of $9.0\frac{\text{kg}}{\text{m}^3}$ for 10 simulation runs.
-It can be seen that all of the simulation runs resulted in wash-out with the biomass concentration abruptly dropping to $0\frac{\text{kg}}{\text{m}^3}$, exposing its inoperability.
-Figure \ref{fig:bioreactor_control_performance_aro} shows the controller performance for the adversarially robust optimum set-point of $8.5\frac{\text{kg}}{\text{m}^3}$ for 10 simulation runs.
-It can be seen that none of the simulation runs result in wash-out.
-Likewise, Figure \ref{fig:bioreactor_control_performance_naive} shows the controller performance for the naive back-off set-point of $8.0\frac{\text{kg}}{\text{m}^3}$ for 10 simulation runs.
-It also proves to be a robust solution, with no simulation runs resulting in wash-out.
+For the nominal optimum set-point of $9.0\frac{\text{kg}}{\text{m}^3}$, all simulation runs led to wash-out, exposing its inoperability (Figure \ref{fig:bioreactor_control_performance_global}).
+In contrast, the adversarially robust optimum set-point of $8.5\frac{\text{kg}}{\text{m}^3}$ and the naive back-off set-point of $8.0\frac{\text{kg}}{\text{m}^3}$ proved to be robust, with no instances of wash-out observed (Figures \ref{fig:bioreactor_control_performance_aro} and \ref{fig:bioreactor_control_performance_naive}).
 However, the performance contrast between the naive and adversarially robust optima is evident in Figure \ref{fig:bioreactor_prod_performance}, displaying averaged real-time biomass productivity across the 10 simulation runs for each experiment.
 Firstly, note, as expected, the mean real-time productivity for the nominal optimum is initially the largest, but quickly decays to zero due to wash-out in the various runs.
-In the end, as all of the simulation runs experience wash-out, the productivity on average is $0\frac{\text{kg}}{\text{m}^3\text{hr}}$.
-More interestingly, while both the adversarially robust and naive back-off set-points proved to be robust to wash-out as evident in Figures \ref{fig:bioreactor_control_performance_aro} and \ref{fig:bioreactor_control_performance_naive}, the clear advantage of ARRTOC in striking the balance between robustness and optimality is seen in Figure \ref{fig:bioreactor_prod_performance}.
-Here we can see that the naive back-off set-point sacrifices too much in productivity for robustness whereas the adversarially robust set-point finds the perfect balance.
-On average, the adversarially robust set-point yields over $10\%$ higher productivity.
-This could be the difference between a profitable and a loss-making bioprocess due to the narrow margin of current bioprocess economics \cite{Oliveira2018, Chen2018, Banu2021}.
+More interestingly, while both the adversarially robust and naive back-off set-points proved to be robust to wash-out, here we can see the difference between the two solutions.
+The naive back-off set-point sacrifices too much productivity for robustness while, in comparison, the adversarially robust set-point yields $10\%$ higher productivity.
+In the context of narrow profit margins in bioprocess economics, this difference is significant \cite{Oliveira2018, Chen2018, Banu2021}.